lshermanizer/programming/apdl/02_basics_training.md

   - Deformed shape (`pldisp` and `andisp` for animation)
   - Stresses (component and principal stresses).
 Nodal solution (`plnsol`, `ancntr` for animation) is smooth and continuous (stresses are averaged at nodes).
 Element solution (`plesol`) is not (no averaging).
 Regions where they differ a lot are where mesh may be too coarse.
   - Reaction forces (`prrsol`): the sum of reaction forces must equal the sum of applied loads.

+displacements are continuous throughout the structure.
+Stress and strain are not necessarily continuous across element boundaries.